Trauma, Relationships & Emotional Recovery

 These articles explore the impact of trauma, family violence, estrangement and relational wounds, offering clarity and support for people rebuilding trust in themselves and their relationships.
 If something here resonates, you’re welcome to reach out for a compassionate, grounding consultation.

-When trauma pushes your body outside its window of tolerance, logic and willpower stop working.
-This article explains why “just calming down” isn’t possible when you’re dysregulated, and how nervous system–informed healing actually helps.
+You’re not overreacting; your nervous system is responding to a threat.
+When you’re outside your window of tolerance, logic and willpower stop working.
+This article explains why you can’t just “calm down” and how nervous system–informed healing actually helps.

-When Your Body Is on High Alert
+When Your Body Is on High Alert (Chronic Hyperarousal)

 When Your Body Forgets How to Feel Safe

-When life feels like constant overdrive or shutdown, your body may have forgotten what safety feels like.
-This article explores how trauma shapes the nervous system and how “glimmers”, small cues of safety, can help you move out of survival mode.
-With gentle, practical strategies, learn how to recognise your states and find your way back to calm, connection, and balance.
+When life feels like constant overdrive or shutdown, your body may have lost its sense of safety.
+This piece explores how trauma shapes your nervous system and how small moments of safety can begin to shift it.

 Tag Cloud